-Amir Khazaieli says he figured out he was spending too much time in the lab during grad school when it came time to do his laundry.
+Amir Khazaieli says he figured out he was spending too much time in the lab as an engineering student, when it came time to do his laundry.

 Like many of us buried deep in a project, Khazaieli admits he wore the same clothes each day, like his synthetic fabric jacket and shirt.
 And like many of us clad in our working-on-a-project uniforms, Khazaieli noticed he couldn’t get his body odor out of his shirts and jackets using detergent and a washing machine.